 - If the index return is positive and above the cap: You'll get the capped interest rate credited to your account.
 If the index earns 8%, you will get 4% (the cap).

 - If the index return is positive but less than the cap: You'll get an interest rate credited to your account equal to the index return.
 If the index earns 2.5%, you would get credited 2.5%.

-- If the index return is negative or zero: You won't see any loss to your value, but you won't receive any gain either.
+- If the index return is negative or zero: You won't see any loss to your value, but you won't receive any interest either.
 If the index is down 10%, your return value will remain flat.

-Benefits of fixed index annuities
+Benefits of fixed indexed annuities

 begin withdrawing, leaving more money in your annuity for potential growth over time.

-Disadvantages of fixed index annuities
+Disadvantages of fixed indexed annuities